-However, if the screening check reveals criminal activity or an adverse professional conduct report relevant to the Check, or if you have a very common name, it can take up to 12 weeks for the department to assess your application.
+If you have a common name or the screening check reveals relevant criminal activity or reports about professional conduct, it can take up to 12 weeks to process your application.

 1. A screening check of: